 Mr. Green has been with Penn Capital since 1997.
-As CIO of Equity, he is responsible for supporting the CIO in guiding the firm’s equity strategies.
+As CIO of Equity, he is responsible for guiding the firm’s equity strategies.
 Mr. Green serves as a Senior Portfolio Manager for Penn Capital’s Small Cap, Small to Micro Cap, and Mid Cap equity strategies.
 He is also a member of the firm’s Executive Team, which oversees the firm’s overall corporate strategy and management.

 Prior to joining Penn Capital, Mr. Green was with the Federal National Mortgage Association, the Royal Bank of Scotland, and the United States Securities and Exchange Commission where he served as a financial analyst in the Division of Investment Management.
 Mr. Green is also Vice Chairman of the Board of Directors for the Anti-Defamation League (ADL) Mid-Atlantic Region and Co-Chairman of the ADL's 2018 Walk Against Hate.

 He received a BSBA cum laude from American University and an MBA from the Yale School of Management.

 Mr. Hocker founded Penn Capital in 1987 and serves as Chief Executive Officer, guiding overall portfolio strategy.
 His investing and institutional non-investment grade corporate lending experience spans over 40 years.
 While serving as a Partner for Delaware Investment Advisors (DIA) from 1977 to 1987, he was responsible for building the investment side of DIA’s fixed income operation.
 During this period, Mr. Hocker developed and managed one of the nation’s first high yield mutual funds, the Delchester High Yield Bond Fund.
 He also served as the first high yield bond manager for several institutional clients including General Motors, State of Vermont Teachers Retirement Association, and Colorado Fire and Police.